Throw Extra Money into Jails?

 Travel Tips and Resources

-December 25, 2013|Uncategorized, United States Waiver|
+December 25, 2013|Uncategorized, US Waiver Blog|

 Travel Tips and Resources Our office is contacted frequently for information on passports, fingerprinting, visa requirements, and travel documents for children.
 To assist you better, we have provided for you the following links.
 If you have more tips and resources you'd like to recommend, please send us a comment below.
 Passport Canada Be sure your passport does NOT expire within 6 months of travel.
 Everyone is required to travel with their Passport (adults, children and babies).
 For more information, click Passport Canada.
 Fingerprinting for Passport Renewals for Other Countries If you require a set of fingerprints be taken for passport[...]